 When U.S. citizens give birth to children outside of the U.S., they have five years to register that birth with the U.S. consulate.
 When they do, the consulate issues them a Consular Registration of Birth Abroad.
 This is sufficient proof of American citizenship.
 If you have these documents, do not lose them.
 There is no way to get duplicates.

-If the parents do not register the baby's birth before the baby's fifth birthday, there is no way to have a Consular Registration of Birth Abroad issued.
-In this case, or in the case that you have lost your Consular Registration of Birth Abroad certificate, you must apply for a passport or certificate of citizenship to obtain proof of citizenship.
+If the parents do not register the baby's birth before the baby's fifth birthday, there is no way to have a Consular Registration of Birth Abroad certificate issued.
+In this case, or in the case that you have lost your certificate, you must apply for a passport or certificate of citizenship to obtain proof of citizenship.

-Applying for a U.S. passport if you were born in the U.S. is pretty straightforward.
 If your parents are U.S. citizens and you were born abroad, you may apply for a passport the same way, with a few additional steps.
-These steps include
+These steps include the following:

 Certificates of Citizenship

-The American citizenship and Immigration Services issues certificates of citizenship to those with a confirmed claim to American citizenship.
-These certificates can only be obtained from American citizenship and Immigration Services, located in the U.S.
+The American Citizenship and Immigration Services (USCIS) issues certificates of citizenship to those with a confirmed claim to American citizenship.

 Obtaining this document is usually a bit more difficult than obtaining a passport, because it tends to take a lot longer.
 Some people have waited over a year to receive their certificate of citizenship.
 People whose citizenship was obtained via naturalization of a parent have the best luck with a certificate of citizenship, because the evidence is so obvious and easy to obtain.

-You will also need to prove what your name is and show any changes to your name, so include your birth certificate, marriage certificate, or decree of divorce with your application
+You'll also need to prove what your name is and show any changes to your name (such as through marriage), so include your birth certificate, marriage certificate, or decree of divorce with your application.